alicolville/Weight-Tracker/readme.txt

 = Core Features =

-An easy to use plugin that allows a user to keep track of their weight history in both tabular and chart format (Chart.js).
+An easy to use plugin that allows registered users of your website to track their weight and relevant body measurements.
+Their history can be displayed in both tables, charts, widgets and various shortcodes.
 Simply place the tag [weight-loss-tracker] on a given page and the user is presented with a tabbed form to enter a date (UK or US), weight and notes for that entry.
 When the person saves their entry the data table and graph are refreshed.
 The plugin also allows users to specify their target weight which is drawn on the chart as a comparison.
 If data is entered for an existing date, then the previous entry is simply updated.
 The graph is shown when there are two or more entries.

 The following weight formats are supported:

-- Metric (Kg)
+* Metric (Kg)
-- Imperial - Stones & Pounds
+* Imperial - Stones & Pounds
-- Imperial - Pounds only
+* Imperial - Pounds only

 Also supports the following tags: